LibrariesHacked/librarieshacked.github.io/_posts/2021-02-19-dont-be-afraid-of-data.md

 ## Conclusion

 This is a bit of a pipe-dream.
-The accreditation work seems unlikely to become anything like that, and that's OK.
+The accreditation work seems unlikely to include anything like that, and that's OK.

-It appears to be an internal tool for library service heads to (optionally) accredit themselves with bronze/silver/gold status, with little reference to the public.
-The audience for that accreditation is additional funders of various kinds.
+Being an interim report, it remains to be seen.
+But it appears to be an internal tool for library service heads to (optionally) accredit themselves with bronze/silver/gold status, with little reference to the public.
+The audience for that accreditation is funders of various kinds.

 Perhaps that's a good thing - if this is an avenue for more money to come to libraries then it's hard to criticise.
 But unfortunately it doesn't appear to be something that will relate to the public experience of using libraries, library open data, or open standards.